Does the Bible teach there is a Second Chance to be saved by Jesus?

 You will not leave my soul in Sheol, Nor will You allow Your Holy One to see corruption.

-31 “he, foreseeing this, spoke concerning the resurrection of the Christ, that His soul was not left in Hades, nor did His flesh see corruption.
+“David is dead and buried, his tomb is here.
+But as a prophet, he knew God promised that one of his descendants would sit on the throne.
+He foresaw the resurrection of Christ, that His soul was not left in Hades, nor did His flesh see decay.”
 (Acts 2:29-31 NKJ)

 [#E]